TonkomoLLC/MPPICInterDyMFoam/README.md

 Note that AMI patches must be on the same processor when running in parallel.
 This can be accomplished with topoSet and decomposePar.

+# Tutorial Cases

+The tutorial cases show the basic functionality of the solver.
+Note that in the second tutorial, the particles tend to fall to the bottom of the tank.
+This may not be interesting, and so feel free to modify the case to your liking.

 # Acknowledgments

 Thank you to [@skyopener](https://github.com/skyopener) for submitting fixes to [issue #1](https://github.com/TonkomoLLC/MPPICInterDyMFoam/issues/1).